haipinglu/my-hugo-academic-web/content/authors/filip-miljkovic/_index.md

 - Collaborators
 ---

-We just started working with Dikai on material informatics.
-We aim to transfer the success of AI and machine learning in biological science to material science and adapt methods for drug discovery to the development of new materials.
-See [his profile page](https://www.sheffield.ac.uk/materials/people/academic-staff/dikai-guan) for more information.
+We started collaboration with Filip since 2021.
+We work on the development of (graph) machine learning algorithms for drug discovery and drug repurposing that can lead to real-world impact.
+See [his LinkedIn page](https://www.linkedin.com/in/fmiljkovic/) for more information.